 It is common to spend years or even a whole career in the field looking for a signature artifact.
 When someone does unearth a treasured artifact, nothing can compare with the joy of that discovery.
 I am not going to say that opening a gift can compare to that level of fulfillment but then again there is always anticipation of what you will unwrap might be something more desirable than a new pair of socks.

-Gallery of Skulls doesn’t offer socks but we do offer you ideal gifts that are unique.
+The Study of Man doesn’t offer socks but we do offer you ideal gifts that are unique.

 Fossils have given us the history of Life on Earth.